dtbkhanh/dtbkhanh.github.io/_posts/2025-04-21-mobile-app-marketing-conversion-analysis.md

 - Early drop-offs in the usage funnel suggest onboarding friction.
 - Users who adopt financial tools or AI early are more likely to convert.
-- Conversion is influenced not only by feature use but by the **order and timing** of use.
+- Conversion is influenced not only by feature use, but by the order and timing of use.

 ### ✅ Recommendations

 **Onboarding Improvements**
 - Add tooltips and onboarding prompts for advanced features.
-- Suggest logical next steps after a user performs a basic action (e.g., after creating an invoice, prompt to connect a bank account).
+- Guide users to the next helpful action after they perform a basic action.
+For example, if they create an invoice, suggest connecting their bank account.

 **AI Assistant Optimization**
 - Introduce a required (but skippable) first interaction with the AI Assistant.